Dallas, Texas

 This course is designed to improve students’ English writing skills, emphasizing thesis support and development, Standard English grammar, sentence structure, paragraph development, mechanical correctness, spelling, punctuation, and vocabulary.
 Students will be required to read several selections and to respond analytically and critically to the reading.
 Students will write various styles of compositions and essays.
 This course introduces research skills and conventions of documentation.

-HIS 105 - United States History before 1877 (5 QH)
+HST 105 - United States History before 1877 (5 QH)

 This course presents an introduction to the political, social, economic, and cultural history of the United States to the end of reconstruction of the South following the Civil War.
 The course is designed to help students understand and evaluate their society and to comprehend the historical experience.

-HIS 205 - United States History since 1877 (5 QH)
+HST 205 - United States History since 1877 (5 QH)

 This course is an intensive analysis of the history of the United States after the reconstruction of the South following the Civil War, and ends with the current events of historical significance.
 After completing this course of study, the student will be able to discuss and recognize the problems and the attitudes that have shaped our present day events.